Jonesboyplays/terranova-HL2RP-revival-public/README.md

 ## Usage

-Can be used in both Singleplayer and Multiplayer.
+Can be used in Multiplayer.
 Database can only utillise a MySQL server w/ mysqloo modules installed.
 SQLite is not compatible.

-## Contribution
-Any contributions to this repository should have proper commit names.
-Make use of the appropriate tags 'FIX, UPDATE or ADDITION' before any commit you push.

 ## License